schumbar/CMPE297/assignment_07/README.md

 ### Deliverables

 All deliverables for this assignment are located under the `assignment_07` directory.

-1. Colab notebooks for all tasks (A-F).
+Please see below for the list of deliverables for this assignment:

+1. `README.md`: README file containing the assignment descriptions and a comprehensive list of deliverables.
+2. `ShawnChumbar_Assignment07_PartA.ipynb`: Colab notebook for Part A -
+3. `ShawnChumbar_Assignment07_PartB.ipynb`: Colab notebook for Part B -
+4. `ShawnChumbar_Assignment07_PartC.ipynb`: Colab notebook for Part C -
+5. `ShawnChumbar_Assignment07_PartD.ipynb`: Colab notebook for Part D -
+6. `ShawnChumbar_Assignment07_PartE.ipynb`: Colab notebook for Part E -
+7. `ShawnChumbar_Assignment07_PartF.ipynb`: Colab notebook for Part F -
-2. A slide deck showcasing the 21 prompt templates (Part B).
+8. `ShawnChumbar_Assignment07_PartF_Slide_Deck.PDF`: Slide Deck showcasing the 21 prompt templates for Part B.
-3. Test cases for prompt evaluation (Parts A, C, and E).
-4. Modular and well-documented code for all implementations.

 This structure simplifies the assignment into clear sections, ensuring readability and easier task management.